Willy Adames Player Props: Brewers vs. Padres

 Willy Adames At The Plate

-- Adames has driven in a run in five games this year (38.5%), including two games with multiple runs batted in.
+- In six games this year (42.9%), Adames has picked up an RBI, including two games with multiple runs batted in.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.